Input

 Input with additional information

-prop to give hints on how to fill the field.
+Additionally you can also pass the infoText prop to give hints on how to fill the field.

 () => { const [name, setName] = React.useState(''); return ( <Input label="Name" infoText="Don't use a fake name" value={name} onChange={setName} /> ); }